Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance

 \section{Limitation}

-In terms of individual audio track quality, our method marginally improves text fidelity but slightly degrades audio quality.
+\paragraph{Slight degradation of the audio quality of each audio track.} In terms of individual audio track quality, our method marginally improves text fidelity but slightly degrades audio quality.
 While \PMabbr\ effectively eliminates contamination from other audio tracks, the outputs sometimes exhibit poor alignment with the text captions or suffer from low quality, such as silence or muffled sound.
 This may stem from limitations in the base MMAudio model, particularly with handling subtle or rare sounds (e.g., “Carpet rustles gently”, “Wings flap gently”, “Snowflakes fall silently”, “Crowd murmurs quietly”).
-Even when conditioned only on such text prompts, MMAudio often produces hums, noise, or unnaturally loud sounds, likely due to the scarcity of such audio events in its training data.
+Even when conditioned only on such text prompts (text-to-audio generation), MMAudio often produces hums, noise, or unnaturally loud sounds, likely due to the scarcity of such audio events in its training data.
 These mismatches suggest a domain gap between Multi-Caps VGGSound and MMAudio’s training distribution.
 Since \PMabbr\ only guides generation away from previous outputs, overall quality and text alignment rely heavily on the base TV2A model's capabilities.
 The effectiveness of our proposed method would likely be more pronounced if the base model supported a broader range of text prompts (i.e., ideally broad enough to match the range supported by LLMs) and could generate more diverse audio outputs, even for the same video input.